GitHub Agentic Workflows

 /agent agentic-workflows import workflow from https://github.com/githubnext/agentics/blob/main/workflows/ci-doctor.md

-When importing, you can specify customizations:
+When importing, you can specify customizations such as engine or tools:

 /agent agentic-workflows import issue-triage from githubnext/agentics and use claude engine